solana-foundation/developer-content/content/cookbook/wallets/restore-from-mnemonic.md

 ---
-title: How to Restore a Keypair from a Mnemomic
+title: How to Restore a Keypair from a Mnemonic
 sidebarSortOrder: 5
+description: "Learn how to restore keypairs from a mnemonic on Solana"
 ---

 Many wallet extensions use mnemonics to represent their secret keys.
 You can